l77l77/mbaytas.github.io/crazyflie.md

 Unfortunately, at this time, there is no way to set a rotational speed limit.
 It would have been very useful to be able to limit the yaw rate – our #1 reason for crashing at the moment is when the Crazyflie is unable to stabilize itself after rotating a little too eagerly.

-*We found that Bitcraze hasn't produced clear documentation for the parameters system at this time, but their [GUI client](https://github.com/bitcraze/crazyflie-clients-python) offers a Parameters tab if you'd like to explore them.*
+*We haven't found a complete documentation for the parameters system at this time, but Bitcraze's [GUI client](https://github.com/bitcraze/crazyflie-clients-python) offers a Parameters tab if you'd like to explore them.*

 ### Landing

 Other than crashes, a frequent reason why the Crazyflie is prone to hurting itself is that it doesn't automatically perform a calm landing when we stop sending commands to it.
-For this reason, we must program a landing sequence into our script.
+It simply stops its motors mid-air and drops to the floor.
+To minimize damage to the drone, we must program a landing sequence into our script.

-The landing sequence initiates whenever we break out of the flight loop for whatever reason, and by using the `cf.commander.send_hover_setpoint()` command it is able to cut thrust gradually, even if the tracking (and thereby closed loop control) is disrupted.
+The landing sequence initiates whenever we break out of the flight loop for whatever reason.
+We use the `cf.commander.send_setpoint()` command to cut thrust gradually, even if the tracking (and thereby closed loop control) is disrupted.
+(More on the various ways of sending control setpoints below.)

 ```python
 while (fly == True):